-When you are in conversation – pause before you respond.
+When you are in conversation – embody a powerful pause before you respond.

-Remember that during this exchange when you listen fully you will be learning more than when you are talking (where you are expressing what you already know!)
+Remember that during this exchange, by listening fully, you will learn more than when you are talking (where you are expressing what you already know!)

 When someone expresses an opinion which is very different from your own, become aware of your own reaction.
 Pause, and remember all expressions of opinion are, as Eckhart Tolle describes them, ‘abstractions in the mind’.